CANDIDATES WITH POLISH CITIZENSHIP

 Check the results

 You should check the final results of your application by yourself.
-They will be available in your OAS account on the day marked in the admission schedule.
+They will be available in your IRK account on the day marked in the admission schedule.
 The possible outcomes are as follows:

 - ‘admitted’: your application was successful and you may enroll;

 - ‘waiting list’: applicants who earned more points than you were admitted, but if they choose not to enroll, you may still be admitted—await further instructions;